 6 Image Optimisation Tips to Speed Up Your Shopify Store

-Image optimisation benefits your website in more ways than one.
-When you optimise images, you’re uploading them in the smallest size possible using the right dimensions, format, and resolution.
+Image optimization benefits your website in more ways than one.
+When you optimize images, you’re uploading them in the smallest size possible using the right dimensions, format, and resolution.

 When done right, it improves a website’s loading speed, user experience, and even search ranking.

-Learn the different ways you can optimise your images to win both Google and your visitors!
+Learn the different ways you can optimize your images to win both Google and your visitors!

 How to Optimise Images for the Web

 Want to end up with quality image optimization results?

 Then choose quality photos in the first place.